Jaccob Slavin

 Jaccob Scott Slavin (born May 1, 1994) is an American professional ice hockey defenseman and alternate captain for the Carolina Hurricanes of the National Hockey League (NHL).
-Slavin was selected by the Hurricanes in the fourth round, 120th overall, of the 2012 NHL Entry Draft.
+Slavin was selected by the Hurricanes in the fourth round, 120th overall, of the 2012 NHL entry draft.

+An NHL All-Star and two-time recipient of the Lady Byng Memorial Trophy, Slavin has been cited among the greatest defensive defensemen of his era.

 Playing career

 As a youth, Slavin played in the 2007 Quebec International Pee-Wee Hockey Tournament with the Colorado Thunderbirds minor ice hockey team.

-Slavin was drafted by the Carolina Hurricanes in the fourth round, 120th overall, of the 2012 NHL Entry Draft.
+Slavin was drafted by the Carolina Hurricanes in the fourth round, 120th overall, of the 2012 NHL entry draft.
 Despite being drafted, Slavin committed to Colorado College to play for the NCAA Division I Tigers ice hockey team.
 In his first year, his outstanding play was recognized when he was selected as NCHC Rookie of the Year and named to both the 2013–14 NCHC All-Rookie Team and the 2013–14 NCHC All-Conference Second Team.

 The following season, Slavin was named to the 2014–15 NCHC All-Conference First Team.
 Following his sophomore year, Slavin signed a three-year, entry-level contract with the Carolina Hurricanes, forgoing his collegiate career.

 Slavin made his professional debut to start the 2015–16 season with the Hurricanes' American Hockey League (AHL) affiliate, the Charlotte Checkers.
 With 7 assists in his first 14 games with the Checkers, Slavin was recalled by the Hurricanes and made his NHL debut on November 20, 2015.
 Slavin scored his first NHL hat-trick on March 13, 2017, away against the New York Islanders.

 On July 12, 2017, the Hurricanes signed Slavin to a seven-year, $37.1 million contract worth $5.3 million annually.
 The contract began in the 2018–19 season.

 On August 1, 2020, Slavin scored his first career playoff goal against the New York Rangers.
-He became the first player to score a goal in an NHL game in the month of August.
+He became the first player to score a goal in an NHL game in August.

-On June 19, 2021, he was awarded the Lady Byng Memorial Trophy.
+Slavin was awarded the Lady Byng Memorial Trophy as the league's most gentlemanly player for the 2020–21 season.
+He received the award after accumulating only one minor penalty while averaging 22:59 of ice time over 52 games.
+Three years later he received the Lady Byng Trophy for the second time, after registering 37 points and only four minor penalties across 81 games in the 2023–24 season, becoming the second defenseman after Red Kelly to win the trophy multiple times.

+On July 1, 2024, Slavin signed an eight-year, $51.69 million contract extension with the Hurricanes, carrying an average annual value of $6.46 million.

 Personal life

-Slavin grew up in Erie, Colorado, with four other siblings—Justin, Josiah, Jeremiah and Jordan—all of whom were also active athletes.
-Slavin and his wife Kylie are strong Christians.
-The couple has two children: a daughter, who was adopted during the 2019 Stanley Cup playoffs, and son who was born in July 2022.
+Slavin grew up in Erie, Colorado, with four other siblings—Justin, Josiah, Jeremiah, and Jordan—all of whom were also active athletes.
+Slavin and his wife Kylie are devoted Christians.
+The couple has two children: a daughter, who was adopted from an African family, and a biological son who was born in July 2022.